-- 1. The Competition must be a separate event and publicised as "The CNZ Gold and Silver Stars Competition. - 2.
+- The Competition must be a separate event and publicised as "The CNZ Gold and Silver Stars Competition. - 2.
 Play shall be under handicap conditions. - 3.
 Full size lawns shall be used wherever possible for club and association competition.
 The National finals will be played on full sized lawns. - 4.
-Hoop dimensions for all matches shall be set to a maximum 3 3/4" with an upward tolerance of zero and a downward tolerance of 1/64th of an inch. - Associations shall set starting dates for club competitions and date for association play-off.
-All games in this competition will be Golf Croquet singles 13 point handicap games, the format of the competitions is up to clubs and associations as long as they are according to CNZ tournament regulations; - 6.
+Associations shall set starting dates for club competitions and date for association play-off.
+All games in this competition will be Golf Croquet singles 13-point handicap games, the format of the competitions is up to clubs and associations as long as they are according to CNZ tournament regulations; - 5.
 Club winner should be found through competitive play, but if there is only one entry, that player may enter the association play-off.
-If there is only one club winner in an association that player may enter the national final. - 7.
-The association play-off should not clash with other CNZ fixtures. - 8.
-The association winner will play in the national final held in March of each year. - 9.
-The association winner's name will be sent to the Executive Director along with the club and association charts at least 14 days prior to the date of the national final. - 10.
-In the event of a club winner not being available for the association play-off, the runner-up may play in his or her place.
-If an association winner is not available for the national final, the runner-up may play in his or her place.
-If neither the winner nor the runner-up is available, the club or association must withdraw from the event. - 11.
-Only financial members affiliated to CNZ through a club or affiliated school are eligible for entry into the Arthur Ross Memorial event.
-If certified in more than one association, a player can play in only one association. - 12.
-A player who is a member of more than one club (whether in one or more associations) may only enter this event in one club. - 13.
+If there is only one club winner in an association that player may enter the national final. - 6.
+The association play-off should not clash with other CNZ fixtures. - 7.
+The association winner will play in the national final held in March of each year. - 8.
+The association winner's name will be sent to the Executive Director along with the club and association charts at least 14 days prior to the date of the national final. - 9.
+In the event of a club winner not being available for the association play-off, or an association winner not being available for the national final, the highest finishing available player may play in his or her place. - Only financial members affiliated to CNZ through a club or affiliated school are eligible for entry into the Gold & Silver Stars event.
+If certified in more than one association, a player can play in only one association. - 11.
+A player who is a member of more than one club (whether in one or more associations) may only enter this event in one club. - 12.
 A minimum time limit of 1 hour (60 minutes) will apply for all games, including the Final.
-In the event of scores being tied when time is called, the next hoop in order will be contested to determine the winner. - 14.
-Associations and Clubs are requested to draw the attention of their players to the Conditions as set out in the Year Book advertisement.
+In the event of scores being tied when time is called, the next hoop in order will be contested to determine the winner. - Associations and Clubs are requested to draw the attention of their players to the Conditions as set out in the Year Book advertisement.

-Adjunct to Appendix 3a
+Adjunct to Appendix 3b

-Handicap adjustments for the Gold and Silver Stars Competition (2014-15 Season)
+Handicap adjustments for the Gold and Silver Stars Competition (2015-16 Season)

-The CNZ Tournament Committee is conducting a handicap trial for GC players which will be applied to the 2014-15 Gold and Silver Stars Competition ONLY.
+The CNZ Tournament Committee is conducting a handicap trial for GC players which will be applied to the 2015-16 Gold and Silver Stars Competition ONLY.
 This trial is based on the CA initiative and will run for one season.

-- All players are to determine their Effective Handicap from the table below for the allocation of extra turns in all Gold and Silver Stars games throughout the 2014-15 season. - 2.
+- All players are to determine their Effective Handicap from the table below for the allocation of extra turns in all Gold and Silver Stars games throughout the 2015-16 season. - 2.
 In all handicap singles games, 10 index points are gained by the winner and lost by the loser.
-All games must be recorded on the player's handicap card. - 3.
-For the duration of the trial, the existing 12 trigger points for handicap changes remains unchanged.
-(The Effective Handicap Chart is only referred to for the allocation of extra turns in a game. i.e. no player will have an official handicap of less than zero (0) during the trial) - Clubs and Associations are encouraged to forward copies of all competition charts from this competition to the CNZ office to assist a review of the trial period.
+All games must be recorded on the player's handicap card. - For the duration of the trial, the existing 12 trigger points for handicap changes remains unchanged.
+(The Effective Handicap Chart is only referred to for the allocation of extra turns in a game. i.e. no player will have an official handicap of less than zero (0) during the trial) - Clubs and Associations are encouraged to forward copies of all competition charts from this competition to the CNZ office to assist a review of the trial period. - 5.
+All players are invited to comment on the trial at the completion of the event.